dmh2000/go-tree-iterator/README.md

 One feature is that it added error returns for some functions, like 'Get' when the key is not found.
 More on that below.

 I worked through the whole Java file and got it running.
 I only had to fix a few glitches.
 Copilot didn't capitalize the funcs that should be exported, and I had to massage a Node structure to be generic.
 It took about an hour to get it all done.
-The Java file had a lot of functionality besides just get and put.
-It is about 700 lines long.
+The Java file had a lot of utility functions besides just get and put and I left those out of the Copilot implementation.

 I added a rudimentary set of tests and they all passed.
 I had to do very little manual labor to get this thing running.